Often the etiology of hydrocephalus is due to blockage of the cerebrospinal fluid exiting the ventricles.

 Pacific Neuroscience Institute Physicians Named “L.A.’s Top Doctors” of 2021

-This year, seven of Pacific Neuroscience Institute’s physicians were included in Los Angeles Magazine’s April 2021 roster of “L.A.’s Top Doctors.”
-The results were based on a Los Angeles Magazine survey that asked physicians throughout Los Angeles County to identify the doctors they considered to be at the…
+This year, seven of Pacific Neuroscience Institute Medical Group’s physicians were included in Los Angeles Magazine’s April 2021 roster of “L.A.’s Top Doctors.”
+The results were based on a Los Angeles Magazine survey that asked physicians throughout Los Angeles County to identify the doctors they considered to be…